OpenLabsHackerspace/Swag/README.md

-# TDF
+# Swag files
-Repo that contains design files for TDF related topics
+ Repo that contains design files for swag of projects that are supported by Open Labs